A story of local empowerment & ecological sustainability

 Sustainability is Key

 In Tunart our mission is to work directly with independent artisanal fleets, to create a sustainable and fair industry that benefits the coastal communities that are in most need.

-We work with many fishermen and their small artisanal boats to find dolphin pods migrating with big tunas, they throw hand lines with hooks at the pod, only the tunas grab hooks, one at a time.
-This fishing approach is sustainable and has no bycatch, and protects both the dolphin and shark populations ensuring a healthy ocean.
+We work with many fishermen and their small artisanal boats to find dolphin pods migrating with big tunas, Our fishermen throw hand lines with hooks at the pod, directly targeting tuna, one at a time.
+This fishing approach is sustainable and has no by-catch.

 Always Fresh, Always Local

-Our proximity to American markets, combined with a well-managed supply chain, makes us a preferred supplier of Fresh Yellowfin Tuna to food service companies who demand the best for their most discriminating restaurant customers.
+Our proximity to American markets, combined with a well-managed supply chain, makes us a preferred supplier of Fresh Yellowfin Tuna to Wholesalers, and food service companies that demand the best quality for their most discriminating customers.

 What makes our tuna special?